cckmwong-data/youtube_sentiment_analysis/README.md

 1. **Model Development**
    - Data preprocessing and exploratory analysis
    - Training a custom LSTM sentiment analysis model with 1.6 million pre-labeled tweets
-   - Compare the performance of the custom LSTM model with traditional approaches, TextBlob and VADER
+   - Compare the performance of the custom LSTM model with traditional approaches - TextBlob and VADER
    - Saving and exporting the trained model for deployment (.keras)

 3. **Model Deployment**